 Your partner’s depression may involve emotional distance, lack of interest in love and intimacy, and exhaustion.
-These tips for dealing with a partner who is depressed may ease the strain your marriage or relationship, and even strengthen your connection.
+These tips for dealing with a partner who is depressed may help you cope.

 “In these 20 years of work among the people [in Calcutta], I have come to more and more realize it is being unwanted that is the worst disease any human being can ever experience.” – Mother Teresa.

 Feeling unwanted and isolated is a huge factor in depression — and so are feelings of loneliness and fatigue.
-One of the best books on overcoming depression is The Mindful Way Through Depression: Freeing Yourself from Chronic Unhappiness.
+One of the best books on how to get over depression is The Mindful Way Through Depression: Freeing Yourself from Chronic Unhappiness.

-Expect him or her to lose interest in physical intimacy
+Expect your partner to lose interest in physical intimacy

 Losing interest in your love life is common in people with depression.
 “Whether from the inability to feel pleasure (anhedonia), inability to feel love, social withdrawal, or something more direct, interest in intimacy is frequently diminished in depression,” writes Dr Lurie.
 Further, losing interest in your love life can trigger other communication problems in relationships.